-The primary reasons animal protection bills fail to become law are unrealistic ideas about how the legislative process works and unrealistic assessments of the time and energy it takes to pass a bill.
+The primary reasons animal protection bills fail to become law are due to unrealistic ideas about how the legislative process works, as well as unrealistic expectations about the time and energy it takes to pass a bill.

 Successful Legislative Campaigns

 Many animal protection bills have never moved beyond the draft or introduction stage simply because the individual or organization that offered the bill to its elected officials failed to look at it as a campaign.
 We will take you step by step through a successful legislative campaign.
 Although we cannot guarantee that everyone who follows these steps will succeed in having a bill passed, we can guarantee that you will reduce the amount of frustration and heartache you suffer when using this guide.
 You will also gain respect among the elected officials you worked with which may lead to success the next time.

 Before Filing a Bill

 Before you even attempt to file a bill, it is imperative that you define and document the problem.
 Start by collecting data that illustrates the problem.
 For instance: if you are trying to outlaw the carrying of unsecured dogs in the back of open pick-up trucks, start with the veterinary community in your area.
 Ask them how many animals they treat each year that have been thrown from or jump out of moving pick-up trucks.
 What is the extent of injuries suffered by the animals?
 How much did it cost to treat the animal?
 Were the costs so high and the injuries so extensive that the owners chose to euthanize the pets?
 You might try sending out a survey to your local or state veterinary association’s members asking them to help you document the problem.
 Ask yourself if there is another way of resolving the problem.